keptn-sandbox/keptn-automation/README.md

 ## Build new versions

-* Update the `version` file and readme compatibility grid
+* Update the `version` file and readme compatibility grid using [Semantic Versioning](https://semver.org/)
+    * New MAJOR version for Keptn CLI or scripts that are breaking changes
+    * New MINOR version for new versions of Keptn CLI or scripts that are backwards compatible manner
+    * New PATCH version for patch fixes to Keptn CLI or scripts that are backwards compatible manner
-* Update docker for new version of the Keptn CLI
+* Update `Dockerfile` for new version of the Keptn CLI
-* Use the `buildpush.sh` script to build and push the built image.
-This script reads the `version` file for the tag label
+* Use the `buildpush.sh` script to build and push the build Docker image.
+NOTE: This script reads the `version` file for the Docker image tag label
+* Once finalized add a Git Tag for the new version using the guide below as reference

+    ```
+    # list tags with descriptions
+    git tag -n

+    # add new tag
+    git tag -a [tagname] -m [description]
+    git push origin [tagname]

+    # add new tag example:
+    git tag -a "release-0.2.0" -m "Update to keptn 0.10.0"
+    git push origin release-0.2.0

+    # to checkout a tag
+    git checkout [tagname]

+    # to checkout main branch
+    git checkout main
+    ```

 ## Test locally